SolaceProducts/event-management-agent/README.md

 ## Deployment

-There are essentially 2 main modes of deployment:
+There are two main modes of deployment:

-* Solace PubSub+ Console Connected: The Event Management Agent connects to the event management region and can be controlled remotely via Event Portal
+* Connected: The Event Management Agent connects to the Solace PubSub+ Event Portal.

-* Stand-alone: The Event Management Agent is controlled via the REST API and results must be uploaded manually.
+* Standalone: The Event Management Agent is controlled via the REST API and results must be uploaded manually.

 ## Running a scan